 - When deadlines are tight, they communicate early, not at the last minute.

-Low-agency creators do the opposite.
-They wait to be told what to do.
-They blame circumstances when things go wrong.
-They treat the brief as a ceiling instead of a floor.
+Low-agency creators wait to be told what to do, blame circumstances when things go wrong, and treat the brief as a ceiling rather than a starting point.

 Why It Matters More Than Metrics